imshota1009/Eco-Navi-App/README.md

 4. Click "Create API Key"
 5. Copy your API key

-### First Launch
+## 🪄 First Launch & Feature Guide

-- Open `index.html` in your browser
+### API Key Setup (for General Users)
+To use the **AI-powered image recognition feature**, you’ll need a **Google Gemini API key**.

+Click the **“API Key Settings”** button at the bottom of the app to open the setup screen.
-- You'll be prompted to enter your API key
+Paste your API key into the input field and click **“Save”**.

-- The key will be securely saved in your browser's localStorage
+If you attempt to use the image recognition feature without setting an API key, the setup screen will open automatically.

-**Note**: Your API key is stored locally in your browser and is never shared.
-To reset your API key, clear your browser's localStorage or enter a new one when prompted.
+> **Note:** Your API key is securely stored in your browser’s local storage and is never shared externally.
+> You can update or clear your API key anytime from the settings screen.

 ---